edk2-docs/edk-ii-package-maintainer-guidelines/edk2_dec_files.md

 **SPECIFICATION:** *EDK II Package Declaration (DEC) File Specification*

 ## DEC_SPECIFICATION value
-1. New EDK II Packages shall always use the value specified in the current version of the DEC spec.
+1. New EDK II Packages shall use the value specified in the current version of the DEC spec.
 2. When the Package Maintainer adds content not defined in the spec that was current at the time the DEC file was created, the value shall be updated to the value specified in the current version of the DEC spec.
-3. The TianoCore wiki documents are written generically (and may not be updated every time a specification is changed).
+3. The TianoCore wiki documents are written generically (and may not be
+updated every time a specification is changed).
 As such, the wiki pages may have incorrect versions of the ```DEC_SPECIFICATION``` values.

 **Rationale**

 Tools that process the EDK II Meta-data files may use this value to determine whether the tool can process all information in the file.
 * Some tools may choose to provide warning messages, while other tools may give error messages.
 * Some tools may choose to examine content that was defined at the time of the spec release, and ignore content that was introduced in later versions of the specification.

 ## PACKAGE_GUID value

 The ```PACKAGE_GUID``` value identifies the Package Surface Area at a given point in time.

 This value shall be changed when a non-backward compatible change is made to the DEC file or content declared in the DEC has been modified.

 There are many tools available to create new GUID values.
 There is a Web site where a GUID can be generated: http://www.guidgen.com.
 Microsoft Visual Studio